omkarkadle15/jupyter_airflow_docker/readme.md

 ## Troubleshooting

-If you encounter any issues:
+If you encounter issues:

 1. Ensure all required ports are available.
 2. Check Docker and Docker Compose are installed and up to date.
 3. Verify network connectivity to the remote Jupyter server.
-4. If you're unable to log in, try resetting the database: docker-compose down -v docker-compose up
+4. If unable to log in, try resetting the database:

+docker-compose down -v
+docker-compose up

-5. If the DAG fails to execute the notebook, check the Jupyter server token in `run_notebook.py`.
+5. If the DAG fails to execute the notebook, check the Jupyter server token in Airflow variables.

 ## Notes

 - The entrypoint script (`entrypoint.sh`) handles service startup.
-- The project is configured to use LocalExecutor for task execution.
+- The project uses LocalExecutor for task execution.
-- Database initialization is handled by the `airflow-init` service in `docker-compose.yaml`.
+- Database initialization is handled by the `airflow-init` service.
 - Ensure your Jupyter Notebook server is running and accessible from the Docker network.

 ## Contributing